 Searchers are confident in what they want, and are frustrated by website experiences that force them into predetermined paths that don’t meet their primary motivations.
 These shoppers feel empowered by choice and prefer tools that allow them to specify the exact information they want.
 Searchers make up the smallest number of online car shoppers, as many customers don’t know enough to articulate exactly what they want through a search tool.

 Our new SRP experience caters to Searchers by offering features like auto-complete, suggested searches, free-form or faceted searching, and more organized search information that eliminates negative workflow.
-In testing, our User Experience Lab found that shoppers viewed fewer vehicles overall with no drop in lead volume.
+In testing, our User Experience Lab found that shoppers viewed fewer vehicles overall with no volume drop in automobile leads.
 In other words, shoppers worked less to achieve the same result.

 A second type of car shoppers, Tool-users, desire a more interactive online shopping experience.
 They like to set up parameters and manipulate information within a widget.
 These shoppers are the puzzle-solvers, the gamers, and the high-level explorers of online car research.
 Tool-users like to learn about cars through the relationships that exist between information on a car dealer’s website and the variables that can be manipulated through that website’s tools.